peterewills/peterewills.github.io/_posts/2023-08-08-human-in-the-loop.md

 Of course, adding a human into an automated system will have dramatic impacts on **latency**.
-A low-latency machine-learning system can return results in milliseconds; most human-based systems will have SLAs on the order of hours.
+A low-latency machine-learning system can return results in milliseconds; most human-based systems will have SLAs[^fn1] on the order of hours.
 For applications like online ad serving, which must entirely run within the time a webpage loads, human intervention is therefore a non-starter.
 However, for applications like content moderation, where accuracy trumps latency concerns, human intervention can be very useful.
 A hybrid